-Cheshire-based property developer Quinta has completed and sold its first development in Altrincham town centre, Bradbury House on Stamford New Road, to PRS investor Lomond Capital.
+Cheshire-based property developer Quinta has completed and sold its first development in Altrincham town centre, Bradbury House on Stamford New Road, to PRS investor Lomond Investment Management.

 The developer, working with Stalybridge-based contractor Veni, had converted the upper floors of the building into five flats over 2,800 sq ft, while the ground floor, covering 1,100 sq ft, has been converted to retail space.